Call for Applications: Regional Online Summer School on International Humanitarian Law, 6-10 July 2021

-The International Committee of the Red Cross (ICRC) Delegation in Armenia and the L.L.M.
-Program of the American University of Armenia (AUA) are pleased to announce a call for applications for the 2020 Regional Summer School on International Humanitarian Law (IHL).
-Yerevan will host the Regional IHL Summer School for the third time; however, this year because of the outbreak of the COVID-19 pandemic it will be held in an online format.
+The International Committee of the Red Cross (ICRC) Delegation in Armenia and the American University of Armenia (AUA) Master of Laws (LL.M.) program are pleased to announce the call for applications for the 2021 Regional Summer School on International Humanitarian Law (IHL).
+Yerevan will be the host of the Regional IHL Summer School for the fifth time but the event will be held online again this year because of the restrictions imposed by COVID-19.

-The course will be held predominantly in the evening hours except for the Saturday morning session.
+The course will be held predominantly in the evening hours except for Saturday morning session.

 Working language of the IHL summer school is English.